wassermanlab/IBVL/Nextflow_script/GPCC_version/QC_pipeline.md

 	-R ${ref_genome_cvmfs_file}
   ```

+### PICARD CollectAlignmentSummaryMetrics

-**PICARD CollectAlignmentSummaryMetrics**   : Produces a summary of alignment metrics from a SAM or BAM file.
+Produces a summary of alignment metrics from a SAM or BAM file.
 This tool takes a SAM/BAM file input and produces metrics detailing the quality of the read alignments as well as the proportion of the reads that passed machine signal-to-noise threshold quality filters.

   ```
 singularity exec -B /mnt/scratch/SILENT/Act3/ -B /mnt/common/SILENT/Act3/ /mnt/common/SILENT/Act3/singularity/gatk4-4.2.0.sif \